brotatotes/bht-automation/bht gen 3/Philippians/Chapter 2/Philippians 2 9 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:39:13
+- Timestamp: 12-19-2023 13:53:47
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 91
+- BHT Word Count: 86
-- BHT Commentary Usage: 46.15%
+- BHT Commentary Usage: 45.0%
-- BHT Quality Score: 2.45515303348708
+- BHT Quality Score: 2.5031462759177128
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (65):
+- ChatGPT injected words (60):
-	['a', 'above', 'and', 'as', 'at', 'attain', 'before', 'beginning', 'bestowing', 'but', 'by', 'can', 'change', 'christ', 'did', 'divine', 'eminent', 'emptying', 'enjoyed', 'exaltation', 'exalted', 'example', 'following', 'form', 'given', 'glory', 'god', 'he', 'heavenly', 'highly', 'him', 'himself', 'his', 'honor', 'humbled', 'humiliation', 'humility', 'in', 'incarnation', 'is', 'jesus', 'kingdom', 'lifted', 'name', 'not', 'now', 'of', 'on', 'person', 'privileges', 'rather', 'result', 'servant', 'state', 'super', 'taking', 'the', 'this', 'to', 'too', 'upon', 'was', 'we', 'which', 'willingly']
+	['a', 'all', 'an', 'and', 'as', 'becoming', 'bestowed', 'both', 'by', 'carried', 'christ', 'eternal', 'exaltation', 'exalted', 'example', 'follow', 'for', 'future', 'glory', 'god', 'he', 'heaven', 'him', 'himself', 'his', 'honor', 'human', 'humanity', 'humble', 'humbled', 'in', 'is', 'jesus', 'man', 'name', 'nature', 'obedience', 'of', 'on', 'others', 'ourselves', 'path', 'perfect', 'represented', 'response', 'returned', 's', 'serves', 'signifies', 'son', 'surpasses', 'that', 'the', 'this', 'to', 'took', 'upon', 'us', 'voluntarily', 'with']
-- ChatGPT injected words (significant words only) (35):
+- ChatGPT injected words (significant words only) (33):
-	['attain', 'beginning', 'bestowing', 'change', 'christ', 'divine', 'eminent', 'emptying', 'enjoyed', 'exaltation', 'exalted', 'example', 'following', 'form', 'given', 'glory', 'god', 'heavenly', 'highly', 'honor', 'humbled', 'humiliation', 'humility', 'incarnation', 'jesus', 'kingdom', 'lifted', 'person', 'privileges', 'result', 'servant', 'state', 'super', 'taking', 'willingly']
+	['bestowed', 'carried', 'christ', 'eternal', 'exaltation', 'exalted', 'example', 'follow', 'future', 'glory', 'god', 'heaven', 'honor', 'human', 'humanity', 'humble', 'humbled', 'jesus', 'man', 'nature', 'obedience', 'path', 'perfect', 'represented', 'response', 'returned', 's', 'serves', 'signifies', 'son', 'surpasses', 'took', 'voluntarily']

 ### Logs
-- Attempt 1 BHT: Christ willingly humbled Himself, emptying Himself of His divine privileges and taking on the form of a servant.
-As a result, God highly exalted Him, bestowing upon Him a super-eminent exaltation.
-The name JESUS, which was given to Christ at the beginning of His humiliation, is now His name of honor in glory.
-This exaltation did not change His person, but rather lifted Him above the state of glory He enjoyed before the Incarnation.
-His exaltation as Mediator and the Redeemer is the appropriate reward for His humility and suffering.
-The name Jesus, which is above every name, signifies His role as the Savior and the Anointed of God.
-By following Christ's example of humility, we too can attain the glory of the heavenly kingdom.
+- Attempt 1 BHT: In Philippians 2:9, Christ is described as the eternal Son of God who willingly took on the nature of man and obediently humbled Himself.
+As a result, God exalted Him and gave Him a name that is above every other name.
+This exaltation serves as an example for us, urging us to likewise humble ourselves now in order to be exalted later.
+Christ's exaltation to glory is not only represented by the name 'JESUS' but also refers to His dignity and honor.
+Furthermore, this exaltation includes the elevation of His humanity, which was taken back to heaven, making Him the Son of Man as well as the Son of God.
+Indeed, Christ's exaltation is the highest because of His voluntary humiliation.
-- 🔄 Philippians 2:9 (attempt 1, 127 words, 41.56% quotes quality score: 2.447273040363191, V2 normalized quality score: 72.71, commentator tiers 1-3: 32.73%, 34.4%, 32.87%)
+- 🔄 Philippians 2:9 (attempt 1, 122 words, 47.37% quotes quality score: 2.5505488406036996, V2 normalized quality score: 76.15, commentator tiers 1-3: 35.22%, 35.16%, 29.62%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Christ willingly humbled Himself, emptying Himself of His divine privileges and taking on the form of a servant.
-As a result, God highly exalted Him, bestowing upon Him a super-eminent exaltation.
-The name JESUS, which was given to Christ at the beginning of His humiliation, is now His name of honor in glory.
-This exaltation did not change His person, but rather lifted Him above the state of glory He enjoyed before the Incarnation.
-By following His example of humility, we too can attain the glory of the heavenly kingdom.
+	- VERSE_REF FOUND IN BHT!
+- Attempt 2 BHT: Christ, the eternal Son of God, willingly took on human nature and obediently humbled Himself.
+As a result, God exalted Him, giving Him a name above all others.
+His exaltation serves as an example for us to humble ourselves now for future exaltation.
+This exaltation is represented by the name 'JESUS' and signifies His dignity and honor.
+Additionally, Christ's humanity was taken back to heaven, making Him both the Son of Man and the Son of God.
+His exaltation is the highest because of His voluntary humiliation.
-- 🔄 Philippians 2:9 (attempt 2, 91 words, 46.15% quotes quality score: 2.45515303348708, V2 normalized quality score: 72.97, commentator tiers 1-3: 33.03%, 32.92%, 34.05%)
+- 🔄 Philippians 2:9 (attempt 2, 88 words, 44.07% quotes quality score: 2.4199463777237504, V2 normalized quality score: 71.8, commentator tiers 1-3: 34.43%, 35.48%, 30.09%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Christ willingly humbled Himself and took on the form of a servant, emptying Himself of His divine privileges.
-In response, God highly exalted Him, granting Him a super-eminent exaltation.
-The name JESUS, bestowed upon Him at the beginning of His humiliation, now stands as His name of honor in glory.
-This exaltation did not alter His person, but rather raised Him above the pre-Incarnation glory.
-By emulating Christ's humility, we too can aspire to the heavenly kingdom's glory.
+- Attempt 3 BHT: Christ, the eternal Son of God, voluntarily took on human nature and humbled Himself in perfect obedience.
+In response, God exalted Him and bestowed upon Him a name that surpasses all others.
+This serves as an example for us to humble ourselves and follow Christ's path to future exaltation.
+His exaltation is represented by the name 'JESUS' and signifies His glory and honor.
+As Christ returned to heaven, He carried with Him His humanity, becoming both the Son of Man and the Son of God.
-- 🔄 Philippians 2:9 (attempt 3, 82 words, 41.67% quotes quality score: 2.434394043615436, V2 normalized quality score: 72.28, commentator tiers 1-3: 33.19%, 31.92%, 34.89%)
+- 🔄 Philippians 2:9 (attempt 3, 86 words, 45.0% quotes quality score: 2.5031462759177128, V2 normalized quality score: 74.57, commentator tiers 1-3: 36.03%, 34.6%, 29.37%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Christ voluntarily emptied Himself of His divine privileges and took on the form of a servant.
-As a result, God highly exalted Him to a super-eminent exaltation.
-The name JESUS, given to Him at the beginning of His humble journey, is now His name of honor in glory.
-Christ's exaltation did not change His person, but elevated Him beyond the glory He had before the Incarnation.
-By humbling ourselves like Christ, we too can attain the heavenly kingdom's glory.
+- Attempt 4 BHT: Christ, the eternal Son of God, willingly entered into humanity, humbling Himself in perfect obedience.
+In response, God exalted Him, granting Him a name that surpasses all others.
+In this way, Christ's exaltation serves as a model for us to embrace humility now in anticipation of future exaltation.
+His exaltation is represented by the name 'JESUS', symbolizing His honor and glory.
+As Christ ascended to heaven, He brought with Him His humanity, now the Son of Man and the Son of God, achieving a supreme level of dignity and majesty.
-- 🔄 Philippians 2:9 (attempt 4, 82 words, 45.76% quotes quality score: 2.428098009467387, V2 normalized quality score: 72.07, commentator tiers 1-3: 33.99%, 32.5%, 33.51%)
+- 🔄 Philippians 2:9 (attempt 4, 91 words, 38.33% quotes quality score: 2.4494214923425055, V2 normalized quality score: 72.78, commentator tiers 1-3: 34.35%, 34.87%, 30.78%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Christ, in an act of humility, emptied Himself and took on the form of a servant.
-As a result, God highly exalted Him, granting Him a super-eminent exaltation.
-The name JESUS, bestowed upon Him during His humbling, now represents His name of honor in glory.
-By following Christ's example of humility, we can also attain the heavenly kingdom's glory.
-This exaltation did not change Christ's person, but rather raised Him above His pre-Incarnation glory.
+- Attempt 5 BHT: Christ, the eternal Son of God, willingly took on human nature and humbled Himself in perfect obedience.
+As a result, God exalted Him, giving Him a name that exceeds all others.
+This serves as an example for us to likewise humble ourselves, expecting future exaltation.
+The exaltation of Christ is represented by the name 'JESUS' and signifies His dignity and honor.
+Through His ascension, Christ returns to heaven as both the Son of Man and the Son of God, embodying supreme glory and majesty.
-- 🔄 Philippians 2:9 (attempt 5, 79 words, 43.86% quotes quality score: 2.4156323450985093, V2 normalized quality score: 71.66, commentator tiers 1-3: 33.36%, 32.11%, 34.53%)
+- 🔄 Philippians 2:9 (attempt 5, 84 words, 40.68% quotes quality score: 2.4520681667924267, V2 normalized quality score: 72.87, commentator tiers 1-3: 36.14%, 33.73%, 30.13%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Philippians 2:9 bht prompt v0.7 (91 words, 46.15% quotes)
+- ✅ Philippians 2:9 bht prompt v0.8 (86 words, 45.0% quotes)
-- quality score: 2.45515303348708, V2 normalized quality score: 72.97, commentator tiers 1-3: 33.03%, 32.92%, 34.05%)
+- quality score: 2.5031462759177128, V2 normalized quality score: 74.57, commentator tiers 1-3: 36.03%, 34.6%, 29.37%)